fivetran/dbt_mixpanel/README.md

 # Mixpanel

 This package models Mixpanel data from [Fivetran's connector](https://fivetran.com/docs/applications/mixpanel).
-It uses data in the format described by [this ERD](https://docs.google.com/presentation/d/1WA0gCAYBy2ASlCQCPNfD1rLgyrgwRwJ_FmxTIJ1QfY8/edit#slide=id.p).
+It uses the Mixpanel `event` table in the format described by [this ERD](https://docs.google.com/presentation/d/1WA0gCAYBy2ASlCQCPNfD1rLgyrgwRwJ_FmxTIJ1QfY8/edit#slide=id.p).

 This package enables you to better understand user activity and retention through your event data.
 To do this, the package:
 - De-duplicatates events